-The environmental review process including the analysis and determinations made during the IHA application and issuance process has led us to conclude that this action will not have a significant effect on the human environment.
-Therefore, an Environmental Impact Statement will not be prepared.
-A copy of the FONSI prepared by the NMFS, the supporting EA, and NSF document incorporated by the NMFS, are enclosed for your information.
+The NEPA environmental review process has led us to conclude that NMFS' issuance of an IHA to Scripps will not have a significant effect on the human environment and thus an Environmental Impact Statement will not be prepared.
+A copy of NMFS' FONSI, supporting EA, and the incorporated National Science Foundation Environmental Analysis document are enclosed for your information.

-Although NOAA is not soliciting comments on this EA/FONSI, we will consider any comments submitted that would assist us in preparing future NEPA documents.
+Although NMFS is not soliciting comments on this EA/FONSI, we will consider any comments submitted that would assist us in preparing future NEPA documents.
 Please submit any written comments to the responsible official named above.